 - The name of a special representative of the UN for children in armed conflicts and the establishment of a monitoring and reporting procedure

-- A discussion of the situation of the children in decisions by the UN Security Council, in peace missions and peace agreements.
+- a debate on the situation of children and young people in decisions of the UN Security Council, in peace missions and peace agreements.

 But this is far from being enough, because many regulations are not implemented in practice.
 Even the most serious children's rights violations usually have no consequences, neither criminal nor at an international or diplomatic level.

-This culminated in June 2016 that Saudi Arabia threatened the UN Secretary-General Ban Ki Moon that all payments would be posted to the UN if it would not be deleted from the so-called list of the UN shame.
-Saudi Arabia was listed there after massive bombing of hospitals and schools in Yemen with many civilian fatalities, including many children.
-Ban Ki Moon agreed with teeth, but made this extortion publicly.
-Terre des Hommes and many other NGOs protested, but international pressure was largely out.
-From 2017 to 2019, the military coalition cited by Saudi Arabia and the United Arab Emirates (VAE), which wages war in Yemen, was then listed in the list of shame as an actor who is responsible for killing and mutilation for children.
-In the 2020 and 2021, however, although the military coalition continues to bomb civil markets, schools and hospitals, with many fatalities.
-In 2019, several human rights organizations made criminal charges at the International Criminal Court in the Hague for aid for aid for war crimes against European companies such as Airbus, Rheinmetall, Leonardo and Bae Systems and against state actors in Germany, France, Great Britain, Spain and Italy.
-Members of the military coalition, especially Saudi Arabia, united Arabian Emirates and Egypt, continue to be among the largest arms importers in the world and are mainly upgraded by the United States, Great Britain and Germany.
-The Federal Government has suspended arms exports to Saudi Arabia since the end of 2018 because of the murder of journalist Jamal Khashoggi, but has partly approved deliveries about other European countries.
+This culminated in June 2016 when Saudi Arabia threatened UN Secretary-General Ban Ki-moon that it would halt all payments to the UN if it was not removed from the UN's so-called "list of shame."
+Saudi Arabia had been placed on this list following massive bombings of hospitals and schools in Yemen, which resulted in numerous civilian deaths, including many children.
+Ban Ki-moon reluctantly agreed to the removal but made this blackmail public.
+Terre des Hommes and many other NGOs protested, but international pressure largely failed to materialize.
+From 2017 to 2019, the military coalition led by Saudi Arabia and the United Arab Emirates (UAE), which is waging war in Yemen, was then listed on the "list of shame" as an actor responsible for the killing and maiming of children.
+However, it was no longer included in the 2020 and 2021 reports, even though the military coalition continued to bomb civilian markets, schools, and hospitals, causing numerous deaths.
+Several human rights organizations therefore filed criminal charges in 2019 with the International Criminal Court in The Hague against European companies such as Airbus, Rheinmetall, Leonardo, and BAE Systems, as well as against state actors in Germany, France, Great Britain, Spain, and Italy, for complicity in war crimes.
+Members of the military coalition, especially Saudi Arabia, the United Arab Emirates, and Egypt, remain among the world's largest arms importers and are being massively rearmed, primarily by the USA, Great Britain, and Germany.

 In general, there has been a very high degree of child rights violations in armed conflicts in recent years.
 The UN Security Council and influential countries such as Germany urgently need to become active and give the protection of children in war areas.